srpatel2000/Power-Outage-EDA/README.md

   - Test Accuracy: 0.752
   - Validation Accuracy: 0.7399

-From the given evaluation metrics, the Random Forest Classifier seems to be perform slightly better than the previous Decision Tree Classifier.
+From the given evaluation metrics, the Random Forest Classifier seems to be performing slightly better than the previous Decision Tree Classifier.